at the University of Hawaiʻi at Mānoa

 UHCSEAS on Facebook UHCSEAS on Twitter UHCSEAS on Instagram UHCSEAS on Youtube

-Center for Southeast Asian Studies > Projects > Indonesian Arts & Culture
+Center for Southeast Asian Studies > Projects > Indonesia: Arts & Culture

 Over the years, the Center has worked to develop or help fund Southeast Asian-style performance productions and related educational outreach materials (particularly in the case of Wayang Listrik).
 This page includes overviews and supplemental materials for past and ongoing projects.